TuckerFaulk/hagman-project/README.md

 ## Classes and Object Oriented Programming

-I wanted to use a class as a container for the main variables of the game with methods for updating the game.
+I wanted to use a class as a container for the main variables of the game with methods for updating these variables.
 The main game variables which have been included in this class are:

 - alphabet: list of letters the player has left to choose from
 - letter_guess: the players letter guess